NickCulbertson/Multi-Teensy-Synth/README.md

 - **USB Audio** - Connect to computer for recording/monitoring
 - **I2S Audio** - Connect to external DAC for standalone operation (hardware modification required)

-## 🎵 Use Cases

-- **Studio Production** - High-quality synthesis engines for professional recording
-- **Live Performance** - Reliable standalone operation with immediate parameter access
-- **Sound Design** - Real-time tweaking across multiple synthesis methods
-- **Education** - Hands-on learning of different synthesis techniques
-- **Prototyping** - Platform for experimenting with synthesis algorithms
-- **Vintage Recreation** - Authentic emulation of classic synthesizers

 ## 🤝 Contributing

 Feel free to contribute new synthesis engines, improvements, or bug fixes.
 Each synthesizer is standalone, making it easy to add new engines or enhance existing ones.

-## 🏆 Acknowledgements - Standing on the Shoulders of Giants
+## 🏆 Acknowledgements

 This project stands proudly on the shoulders of giants.
-The synthesizer ecosystem thrives because of the incredible work done by passionate developers, companies, and communities who have shared their knowledge and code with the world.
-Without these foundational projects, this Multi-Teensy synthesis collection would not exist.
+The synthesizer ecosystem thrives because of the incredible work done by indie developers, companies, and communities who have shared their knowledge and code with the world.

 ### Core Platform
 - **[PJRC](https://www.pjrc.com/)** - Teensy 4.1 microcontroller platform and the incredible Teensy Audio Library that makes real-time audio synthesis possible on embedded hardware
-- **[Roland Corporation](https://www.roland.com/)** - For creating legendary synthesizers like the Juno-60 (1982) and DX7 that inspired these project's sound designs and architectures

 ### Synthesis Engine Foundations